context-dependent/npowerassignment/README.md

 )
 ```

-Assign a cohort of applicants
+Assign a cohort of applicants:

 ``` r
 applicants <- sample_cohort